Education is the surest way for a child to rise out of poverty, and we believe in its power to change lives.

 As a means to build a more permanent source of funding and ensure resources for the students of Holy Family, the Securing Futures Endowment Fund Campaign is launched with the ambitious goal of raising $5 million.
 During the Quiet Phase of the campaign, our generous and thoughtful donors contribute more than $2 million in lead cash gifts, and nearly $2 million in Estate pledges.

 Holy Family receives a generous five year (2017-2021) million dollar match from a long time donor family who pledges $1 million in a cash match for each dollar raised by Holy Family.
-We successfully meet the match in each of the first three years.
-The Campaign is ongoing, with cash and estate gifts gratefully accepted.
+We successfully met the match in each of the five years.
+The matching Campaign has been completed, but is still ongoing, with cash and estate gifts gratefully accepted.

 Holy Family Ministries serves more than 600 children combined across four programs: Little Learners Academy, Holy Family School, Adventures in Learning after school/summer program, and The Peace Exchange Leadership Program for teens and young adults.
 Our Speaking Peace outreach initiative touches the lives of thousands of Chicagoland youth, empowering them to reject violence and embrace peace.